IBM/maximo-labs/MkDocs/apm_8.8/docs/matrix.md

 3. Click the Add button to add a new category 'Medium High' by input the name, color, icon and click the order icon to adjust the sequence.
   ![matrix view](./img/matrix_config_edit.png)
 4. Click the save button to save the changes
-5. Select the new added category 'Medium High' and then click the cells that should be marked as the orange
+5. Select the new added Matrix cell color category 'Medium High' and then click the cells that should be marked as the orange
   ![matrix view](./img/matrix_config_color.png)
   ![matrix view](./img/matrix_config_orange.png)
 6. Click the save button, and the new Matrix view is updated